xRiku/xRiku/README.md

 -->
 - 🌱 I’m currently working for VisiaLabs as a Full-stack Developer
 - 🙏 I'm one semester away from graduating in Computer Science at UFES
-- 🚀 I'm studying Next.js and FastAPI
+- 🚀 I'm studying NestJS and Vue.Js

+  My github will get less updated since i'm working using azure now